microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tenantAdmin-settings-update.md

 ---
 title: "Update settings"
 description: "Update the properties of a settings object.
-Allows users to update organization-level settings that pertain to SharePoint/OneDrive."
+Allows users to update organization-level settings that pertain to SharePoint and OneDrive."
-author: "lfernandez"
+author: "liamfernandez"
 ms.localizationpriority: medium
-ms.prod: "SharePoint"
+ms.prod: "files"
 doc_type: apiPageType
 ---